Product Manifold Representations for Learning on Biological Pathways: Discussion and Conclusion

 The lower performance of all models on the out-of-distribution edge prediction setting relative to the in-distribution setting may be partially attributable to biological context.
 Edges in a pathway reflect a pair of proteins that interact in the context of conducting some specific biological process, potentially only in certain cells or tissue types.
 The trained GCNs predict edges with that same context.
 However, the STRING-based evaluation lacks that context.
 There may be false negative edges in which there is a real PPI that is not relevant to the pathway.
 Alternatively, there may be false positive edges that are cell- or tissue-specific and not yet identified by the experiments aggregated into STRING.

 Non-Euclidean embedding models have not been applied to pathway graphs, perhaps due to a lack of awareness among network biology researchers of their utility in reducing distortion of graph distances and improving downstream predictive performance.
 We demonstrate that pathway graphs benefit from the incorporation of non-Euclidean geometries into embeddings and prediction models.
 We encourage researchers to consider making use of these non-standard geometries when learning embeddings and making downstream predictions.
-To this end, we provide code at \url{https://github.com/mcneela/Mixed-Curvature-Pathways} and \url{https://github.com/mcneela/Mixed-Curvature-GCN}.